quickshell-mirror/quickshell-docs/content/docs/configuration/intro.md

 `delegate` property.
 2. The [Variants.delegate](/docs/types/quickshell/variants/#prop.delegate)
-property is a [Default Property](/docs/configuration/qml-overview/#the-default-property), which means we can skip the `component: ` part of the assignment.
+property is a [Default Property](/docs/configuration/qml-overview/#the-default-property), which means we can skip the `delegate: ` part of the assignment.
 We're already using [ShellRoot](/docs/types/quickshell/shellroot/)'s default property to store our Variants, Process, and Timer components among other things.